-Historians believe that the Anne Boleyn’s Well was never named after the Tudor Queen, but is purely a mis-spelling of an earlier name.
+Historians believe that the Anne Boleyn’s Well in the heart of Carshalton village, was never named after the Tudor Queen, but is purely a mis-spelling of an earlier name.
 However, they are agreed that there’s a possibility she did visit.

 Every aspect of Anne Boleyn’s life is controversial.
 Her birth date, her personality, her relationship with Henry VIII, her family tree – all of these, and more, arouse fierce debate.
 No-one will ever know for sure whether she visited Carshalton, but here’s some good reasons why it could be true.
 We’d love to see her statue back in Carshalton…

 Queen Anne Boleyn was the second wife of Henry VIII and she had cousins living near to Carshalton at Carew Manor in Beddington Park.
 She travelled between her family home of Hever Castle and Carew Manor to visit the king, and perhaps on more than one occasion to visit her cousin.
 She could easily have been to the area several times.

 Being at a busy junction and with its history of Ale Houses, perhaps Carshalton would have had good stabling and horse facilities.
 Again, a place you may stop at.
 It’s not inconceivable that the Royal Carriage stopped at Carshalton Ponds to offer water to the horses (at one time the water outside The Greyhound was referred to as The Horse Pond).
 If this were true, I’m sure people would have been proud of the royal connection to the local areas, and the name stuck.